mdzihad89/note_app_jetpack_compose/README.md

 ## Contact 📩
 Have an project?
-DM us at 👇
+DM me at 👇

 Drop a mail to:- mdzihad321@gmail.com